I’ve been asking myself this question lately, because Microsoft’s business strategy has turned positively creepy.

 To encourage people to move to its new subscription model, Office 365, Microsoft changed the licensing on Office 2013 to tie each copy of Office to a specific piece of hardware.
 In other words, if you install Office on your laptop today, and tomorrow the laptop is stolen, you not only have to buy a new laptop, you have to pay full price for a new copy of Office to install on it.
 Seriously.
 Read more about Microsoft’s new Office license policy over at PC World.

 Now, I run a one-woman shop, so the cost of a year of Office 365 for me would be less than what I paid for Office 2011, but here’s the catch.
 I held onto Office 2004 until late last year because I was using an older Mac and because Office 2008 did not support macros, which I use frequently.
-So I used one copy of Office for about seven years before I had to pay again.
+So I used one copy of Microsoft Word for about seven years before I had to pay again.
 In the subscription model, there’s no way for the customer to do that.

 The first problem I see with Office 365 is that Microsoft is trying to offer everything: web hosting, e-mail, cloud storage, calendar… These are services I currently get from three different providers.
 I am going to have to hear some stellar recommendations from ecstatically thrilled customers before I’ll be willing to trust all the operations of my business to one other company.
 Probably not going to happen.